Blaine Bartholomew, PhD

 M.S. in Molecular Biology, University of Southern Mississippi

-Research interests: Roles of yeast ISW2 catalytic subunit C-terminus domains in nucleosome remodeling
+Research interests: Roles the ISW2 catalytic subunit's C-terminal domains in nucleosome remodeling in yeast.

 Soumyadipta Kundu, Graduate Student

-Research interests: I am currently mapping Remodeler–nucleosome interactions by conjugating photocrosslinkers to specific residues on the exposed octamer surface in order to identify remodeler subunits that interact with the octamer.
-I am also interested in the properties of several domains in the catalytic subunit of SWI/SNF (Snf2) and their roles in SWI/SNF remodeling from both in-vitro and in-vivo perspectives.
+Research interests: Mapping chromatin remodeler–nucleosome interactions by conjugating photocrosslinkers to specific residues on the exposed octamer surface in order to identify remodeler subunits that interact with the octamer.
+In vitro and in vivo roles of distinct domains in the catalytic subunit of SWI/SNF (Snf2).

 Solomon G Hailu, Graduate Student